Seventeenth Sunday in Ordinary Time, Year A

-Lord, I love You and I thank You for the treasure of the Kingdom that You have prepared for me.
+My Lord and my greatest Treasure, I love You and I thank You for the treasure of the Kingdom that You have prepared for me.
 Help me to make this hidden discovery each and every day in a more complete and awe-inspiring way.
 As I discover this treasure, give me the courage I need to abandon every other selfish endeavor in life so that I may seek this one and only gift.
 Jesus, I trust in You.

 Facing the “Impossible?”

-Seventeenth Sunday of Ordinary Time, Year B
+Seventeenth Sunday in Ordinary Time, Year B

 “There is a boy here who has five barley loaves and two fish; but what good are these for so many?”
 Jesus said, “Have the people recline.”
 John 6:9-10a